ironsheep/P2-vscode-langserv-extension/README.md

 ### Up next
 We are working on the next updates:

+- Add ability to use external loaders/terminal for P1 & P2
 - Improve Hover support (more doc details such as pasm code help)

 These are not yet definate but I'm: